acryptos/docs.acryptos.com/fees.md

 ### StableSwap

 **Exchange fee: 0.04% \(ACS4USD base-pool\) / 0.06% \(meta-pools\)**
 50% of the exchange fee is used to buy and distribute ACSI to ACSI holders via ACSI Vault.
-Remainder is earned by liquidity providers in the pool.
+The remaining 50% will be given to the liquidity providers in the pool.